ChrickeR/chricker.github.io/_posts/assignments/2023-09-11-first_principle.md

 10 years ago I attended a remarkable session featuring the founders of "Kry," the innovative Swedish online doctor service.
 Their story revealed an intriguing twist - their success was, in part, due to their lack of traditional medical backgrounds.

 In an industry where expertise was deemed paramount, their unconventional approach defied conventional wisdom.
-Their journey was fraught with skepticism, as many believed online healthcare services were implausible without a medical pedigree.

 However, the founders' outsider perspective became their strength.
 Unburdened by conventional thinking, they challenged the norm and developed innovative solutions.
 Their journey transformed "Kry" into a pioneer, redefining how healthcare is accessed online.